JackSzwergold/Writing/memories/Being Dragged to See the King.md

 The thing is—thanks to my brother’s abusive behavior—I was so numb and detached from it all at the time that all that stupid place represented to me was yet another place where my brother—in his seemingly endless quest to “improve” my supposedly bad childhood—would drag me to.

-I remember getting out of the car as my brother went to park the car and meeting up with his wife at the time.
-She was a bit of a patronizing hippie feminist.
-She hated my brother and treated him like crap, and would insist that he drag me to cultural events she approved of in some bizarrely dysfunctional circle of codependency.
+I remember getting out of the car as my brother went to park the car and meeting up with his wife at the time who was waiting for us outside of the meeting.
+She was a bit of a patronizing—and condescending—hippie feminist narcissist.
+She hated my brother and treated him like shit, and would insist that he drag me to cultural events she approved of in some bizarrely dysfunctional circle of codependency that strengthened their shitty relationship.

 All I remember was me having to wait in line with her and her asking me tons of nonsense questions and me trying to answer them in any way to make her seem happy.
 I was never happy in the scenarios.